 Jerusalem Jewish Heritage Tour: Yeshivat Aish HaTorah

 Aish Hatorah is an Orthodox Jewish educational organization and Yeshiva.
 We would use our time there to elaborate on the diverse Jewish world and the different streams in Judaism today.
 Jewish learning goes centuries back to the Geonim period.
 I will try in our limited time visiting Aish Hatorah to shed some light and elaborate on the world of the Jewish Yeshiva as an institution.
 But also as a way to preserve Judaism and pass it from generation to generation.
 We will focus on the most magnificent ones in Europe in the 18th-19th centuries, now long gone; to the magnificent ones erected today all over the world like Torah VeYirah, a famous Hasidic Yeshiva in New York.

 Jerusalem Jewish Heritage Tour: The Burnt House Museum

 Under the current street level, six meters below, there is a house that was destroyed one month after the Jewish Second Temple and Lower city.
 During the excavations, it became clear that the Romans were the ones that set fire to the house when they stormed the Upper City.
 Also found in the house was a round stone weight, on it, in square Aramaic script was the Hebrew inscription “Bar Kathros” which means the “son of Kathros”.
 This indicates that the house belongs to the Kathtros family.
 According to the Talmud, the Kathros family was a priestly family that had abused its position in the Temple.

 Jerusalem Jewish Heritage Tour: The Herodian Quarter – The Wohl Museum

 This is the Aristocratic quarter of the city of Jerusalem during the Second Temple period.
 Where the Upper crust of Jerusalemite society resided.
 Among others living here were Jewish priests.
 This claim does coincide with the archaeological finds dug on site.
 We will enter the cellars; kitchens and living rooms of those Jews.
-Also, we shall see mosaics floors, mikvahs, and decorations.
+Also, we shall see mosaic floors, mikvahs, and decorations.
 All of which will remind us of how Jerusalem was before the destruction.
 A unique find that the archaeologists discovered was a Jewish Menorah engraved on one of the walls.
 Here is a link to their website.